HolyCorn-Software/system/system-changes.md

 .

-Fixed minor bug with aggregate-rpc cache, and slightly improved the caching algorithm.
+Updated to the latest version of html-hc with minor bug fixes.